-A decline in the area covered by sea ice, linked to warming of the Southern Ocean, has been postulated recently (Gille 2002, de la Mare 1997), and the possible impact of these environmental factors on the dynamics of the species in the Antarctic has become a concern.
+Warming of the Southern Ocean and a decline in the area covered by sea ice has been postulated recently (Gille 2002, de la Mare 1997), and the possible impact of these environmental factors on the dynamics of the species in the Antarctic has become a concern.
 However, in contrast the increasing literature on that topic, there have been hardly any studies that have evaluated the possible influence of the past extensive harvesting of the large baleen whales and seals in the Antarctic on predator-prey dynamics of the species in the Antarctic in a quantitative way.
-This is probably due to the lack of data and difficulties associated with the modeling as discussed However, in order to more fully understand the possible mechanisms that might be above. controlling the dynamics of the species in the Antarctic, we consider that these effects should be accorded at least as much attention as environmental studies and the two modeled jointly (i.e. that both top-down and bottom-up control mechanisms should be considered together).
-Our results do not, of course, exclude the possibility that the observed/inferred trends in predator abundances could be dominated by bottom-up effects, with predator-prey interactions having little real impact.
-However, this raises the question of whether such bottom-up approaches can account for these trends in a more plausible and parsimonious manner without recourse to ad hoc assumptions to account for the times of the changes in these trends (which do correspond suggestively to the period of harvesting of the large baleen whale species).
+This is probably due to the lack of data and difficulties associated with the modeling as discussed above.
+However, in order to more fully understand the possible mechanisms that might be controlling the dynamics of the species in the Antarctic, we consider that these effects should be accorded at least as much attention as environmental studies and the two modeled jointly.

 Due to the difficulties already mentioned, we do not regard this study as definitive, but rather as a first step towards a more realistic and reliable model of the krill-centric predator-prey interactions in the Antarctic which focuses especially on the interactions between baleen whales, seals and krill.
 Continuing monitoring of the abundance and various biological parameters of the prey and predators in the Antarctic, as well as of environmental change and its effect on the dynamics of these species will be essential to improve the model and incorporate environmental effects explicitly.
-In due course, a move from an age-aggregated to an age-structured model for the various species might become justified, and this would allow for the explicit incorporation of effects such as observed changes in age at maturity.
+In due course, a move from an age-aggregated to an age-structured model for the various species might become justified, and this would allows for the explicit incorporation of effects such as observed changes in age at maturity.
 Clearly also a more systematic exploration of sensitivity to alternative parameter choices and quantification of uncertainties is desirable.
-In principle this is achievable through a Bayesian estimation approach, but the associated computations will prove decidedly non-trivial given the high level of non-linearity in the model and the fact that a number of parameters are estimated to lie at the bounds of their specified ranges.
-A likelihood profile approach may therefore provide a simpler basis to ascertain the extent to which the modeling exercise provides additional information on the values of these parameters.
-Finally and importantly, consideration needs to be given to including further predator species that were not considered for the current model, even if only as a lumped variable explicitly representing all such species5.
-Prior to doing so, however, a careful evaluation of the likely biomass of and krill consumption by these other species in comparison to those already included in the model would assist in bounding further modelling refinements.
+In principle this is achievable through a Bayesian estimation approach, but the associated computations will prove decidedly non-trivial given the high level of non-linearity in the model.
+Finally consideration needs to be given to including further predator species that were not considered for the current model.

 In recent years, the importance of ecosystem based management of fisheries and wild-life resources has been recognized worldwide.
 The 2001 Reykjavík Declaration on Responsible Fisheries in the Marine Ecosystem and the Plan of Implementation of the 2002 World Summit on Sustainable Development highlighted the need in fisheries to look beyond target species only, and for management to consider the impacts of fishing on the ecosystem as a whole as well as the impacts of the ecosystem on fisheries.
-The model developed here may contribute to this as a first step in modelling the major Antarctic predator-prey interactions, which centre on krill and its major predator species, and clearly it could readily be used (in principle) to contrast the effects of alternative harvesting strategies for both krill and its predators.
+The model developed here may contribute to this as a first step in modeling the major Antarctic predator-prey interactions, which centre on krill and its major predator species, and clearly it could readily be used (in principle) to contrast the effects of alternative harvesting strategies for both krill and its predators.
 At this stage, however, our knowledge of the various biological parameters as well as the functional response forms for whales and seals is limited, and this restricts the potential use of such a model in a practical management context for the time being.
 Nevertheless, applying this modeling approach to IWC Management Areas IV and V, where extensive data have been collected over the past 20 years during the JARPA surveys, may be the most appropriate next step.